Use a 12-factor app charm¶

 To view the specific dashboard for your web app, click General and then on WebApp Operator, where “WebApp” is a stand-in for the framework of your web app.

-View application logs¶
+View app logs¶

 Go to http://<IP_ADDRESS>/<JUJU_MODEL_NAME>-grafana/explore